trackme518/attendance_canvas/README.md

 ![Screenshot of the Java App](./images/app_screenshot.jpg)

 ## How to Use
+Intended use: Enter the classroom, open your PC, run the program - let students scan the QR code.
+Lave the program running in the background while you continue with your lesson.
+At the end of the lesson, close the app.

 ### 1. Set Up the Application
 After launching the app, you will need to provide the following: